 About me

-Details about my projects are available via the links.
+Details about my research and teaching interests are available via the links.

 My current book project is called Sheep May Safely Graze: Juries and Local Knowledge.
 It has received support from the Guggenheim Foundation, the American Council for Learned Societies, and the Andrew W. Mellon Foundation.

-A second book project, No-Bullshit Democracy, co-authored with Henry Farrell and Hugo Mercier, is a cheekily titled project analyzing the conditions under which democratic decision-making may yield good solutions to certain problems, and when it is more likely to fail.
+A second book project, No-Bullshit Democracy, co-authored with Henry Farrell and Hugo Mercier, is a cheekily-titled work analyzing the conditions under which democratic decision-making may yield good solutions to certain problems, and when it is more likely to fail.

 My best-known work, by far, is a fun educational video on Athens created with a team at Ted-Ed: